nospig/3d-print-monitor/README.md

 # 3d-print-monitor
 OctoPrint monitor for 320x240 TFT displays and a ESP8266 processor.
 Built with Visual Studio Code and PlatformIO.

+## Note.

+A new version will be published in a day or two that can monitor multiple printers.
+The settings are not backwards compatible.
+It is probably best if you clear the flash first if you are upgrading from a previous version.

 ## Branches

 Clone from the master branch for a working version.
 The dev branch should be considered a nightly / backup branch and will rarely work correctly.